parketh/napa/README.md

 ![Group 1 (6)](https://github.com/parketh/napa/assets/27808560/bcffd1dc-6797-4b59-8e04-841768a8f3ce)

 # 🔆 𝐧𝐚𝐩𝐚
-Napa is an on-chain options order book protocol written in Cairo for the Starknet / Madara stack.
+Napa is an on-chain options derivative exchange protocol written in Cairo for the Starknet / Madara stack.

 It is deployed as an appchain via the Napa Madara appchain [repo](https://github.com/parketh/napa-appchain) for high throughput and gasless trading (e.g. free order placement and cancellation).